Provisional IRA South Armagh Brigade: 1970s

 In 1975 and 1976, as sectarian violence increased in Northern Ireland, the South Armagh Republican Action Force, allegedly a cover-name for the South Armagh Brigade, carried out two attacks against Protestants.
 In September 1975 they attacked an Orange lodge in Newtownhamilton, killing five members of the lodge.
 Then, in January 1976, after a series of loyalist Ulster Volunteer Force (UVF) attacks on Catholic civilians in the border areas (including the Reavey and O'Dowd killings the previous day), the group shot and killed ten Protestant workmen in the "Kingsmill massacre" near Bessbrook.
 The workers' bus was stopped and the one Catholic worker taken aside before the others were killed.
 In response, the British government stated that it was dispatching the Special Air Service (SAS) to South Armagh, although the SAS had been present in the area for many years.
 While loyalist attacks on Catholics temporarily declined afterwards and many Protestants became more reluctant to help the UVF, the massacre caused considerable controversy in the republican movement.

 By the end of the 1970s, the IRA in most of Northern Ireland had been restructured into a cell system.
 South Armagh, however, where the close rural community and family connections of IRA men diminished the risk of infiltration, retained its larger "battalion" structure.
 On 17 February 1978 the commander of the 2nd Battalion Royal Green Jackets, Lieutenant Colonel Ian Corden-Lloyd, was killed and two other soldiers injured when the Gazelle helicopter he was travelling in was attacked by an IRA unit near Jonesborough.
 At that moment, a gun battle was taking place on the ground between British soldiers and members of the South Armagh Brigade.
 The helicopter crashed while taking evasive manoeuvres after being fired at from the east side of Edenappa road.
-Corden-Lloyd's subordinates had been accused of brutality against Catholic civilians in Belfast in 1971.
 In August 1979, a South Armagh unit killed 18 soldiers in the Warrenpoint ambush.
 This was the biggest single loss of life inflicted on the British Army in its deployment in Northern Ireland (Operation Banner).

 A number of South Armagh IRA members were imprisoned by the end of the 1970s and took part in the blanket protest and dirty protest in pursuit of political status for IRA prisoners.
 Raymond McCreesh, a South Armagh man, was among the ten republican hunger strikers who died for this goal in the 1981 hunger strike.
 The South Armagh Brigade retaliated for the deaths of the hunger strikers by killing five British soldiers with a mine that destroyed their armoured vehicle near Bessbrook.